keboola/developers-docs/extend/generic-extractor/registration.md

 }
 {% endhighlight %}

-When you test the [schema online](http://jeremydorn.com/json-editor/), you will obtain the configuration JSON it produces:
+When you test the [schema online](http://jeremydorn.com/json-editor/), it will produce a configuration JSON:

 {: .image-popup}
 ![Screenshot - Schema Test](/extend/generic-extractor/schema-test.png)